-This is probably the top large attraction in Mystic.
-It will cost you $30 to enter but you could easily spend the full day here!
-As well as having lots of amazing wooden boats you can look around they often have themed days.
-You can’t visit Mystic without visiting the Mystic Seaport Museum.[supsystic-gallery id=7 position=center]
+The Mystic Seaport Museum is probably the most famous attraction in Mystic, CT.
+It will cost you $30 to enter, but you could easily spend a full day exploring.
+In addition to all the amazing wooden boats you can look through, the museum often hosts themed days.
+You can’t visit Mystic Connecticut without touring the Mystic Seaport Museum.

-Shopping in Mystic
+Shopping Mystic CT

 Go Wine, Beer or Cider Tasting

-Make the most of ‘happy hour’
+Make the Most of “Happy Hour”

-Where to Stay in Mystic
+Where to Stay in Mystic CT

-The breakfast was also pretty good and available until 10 am in the restaurant which is part of the main building.[supsystic-gallery id=5 position=center]
+Breakfast was also pretty good and available until 10 a.m. in the restaurant, which is part of the main building.

 You can read about the history of The Whalers Inn here.